ropensci/rOPTRAM/README.md

 you will need some system dependencies.
 On Debian and derivitives please install in advance:

 -   jq libv8-dev libjq-dev
 -   libprotobuf-dev protobuf-compiler

 Install the google cloud CLI to allow acquiring images directly from Google.
 For installation instructions see:
 <https://cloud.google.com/sdk/docs/install>

+## Available functions

+### Key functions

+#### optram()

+A main wrapper function to run the whole OPTRAM procedure.
+This function performs the following steps: - Acquire Sentinel 2 images covering the requested date range, and clipped to the input area of interest.
+This step relies on the sen2r package - Create the set of SWIR Tranformed Reflectance (STR) rasters; - Prepare a dataframe of NDVI and STR values for all pixels from all images; - Calculate the trapezoid wet and dry regression lines, and save coefficients to a CSV file.
+Returns: the set of four coefficients: wet slope, wet intercept, dry slope, and dry intercept.

+#### optram_acquire_s2()

+Acquire Sentinel 2 images covering the requested date range, and clipped to the input area of interest.
+Returns: a list of downloaded Sentinel 2 images

+#### optram_calculate_str()

+Extracts the required bands and prepares the vegetation index and SWIR transformed relectance.

+#### optram_ndvi_str()

+Collects all pixel values from both the vegetation index and STR rasters, for all acquisition dates, and saves into a data.frame Returns: the full data.frame

+#### optram_wetdry_coefficients()

+Calculates the wet-dry trapezoid from the data.frame of NDVI and STR values, and obtains regression slope and intercept for both lines
+Returns: the set of four coefficients.

+#### optram_soil_moisture()

+Calculates soil moisture rasters for a time series of images, using the OPTRAM model coefficients from above procedure.

+### Additional options

+#### optram_landsat()

+Prepares the OPTRAM coefficients from a time series of Landsat images, (instead of Sentinel).
+This function requires that the images are downloaded in advance.
+Returns: the set of four coefficients.

+#### optram_safe()

+In case Sentinel images have been downloaded in advance, this function allows to prepare the STR and NDVI rasters, then calculate the trapezoid regression coefficients.
+It requires as input a directory containing the Sentinel 2 images in the original SAFE file format.

+#### optram_validate()

+Test the OPTRAM model predicted soil moisture against a table of in situ measurements.
+Calculates the coefficient of determination between in situ soil moisture measurements and the OPTRAM results.
+Optionally, a scatterplot is prepared.

 ## Example

 This is a basic example which shows how to:

 -   retrieve Sentinel 2 imagery for a specific area of interest
 -   covering a date range
 -   preprocess the imagery to obtain a vegetation index and STR band
 -   use these to derive coefficients of slope and intercept for the OPTRAM trapezoid

 ``` r
 library(rOPTRAM)